DevSilv/ARCHIVED-varts-plain-css/_posts/2018/07/10/2018-07-10-my-versioning-system.md

 ## where i can find the version number in a post?

 on the internet versions (if they are provided) are almost always placed within the "meta-information" of a post – that is, directly above it (in the header) or directly below it (in the footer). i chose to place it in the header, directly above every article (between the title and the introduction section).

+## version of this article

+this is version 1.3.1.